 - For externally sponsored research projects, OSP oversees international collaborations and funding.
 See Find my GCO to contact your assigned Grant & Contract Officer.

-- For other international contracts, including the formalization of collaborations with foreign institutions, please reach out to OVPIA’s Global Operations team at firstname.lastname@example.org or through the Navigate website.
+- For other international contracts, including the formalization of collaborations with foreign institutions, please reach out to OVPIA’s Global Operations team at firstname.lastname@example.org.

 - For questions regarding export controls or restricted party screening, see the information provided on the Export Controls webpage or email email@example.com.